redpelicans/evtx/README.md

 # EvtX

-EvtX has been developped originally to help the craft of service oriented socketIO servers.
+EvtX has been developed originally to help crafting of services oriented socketIO servers.
 But it's now fully independent from socketIO.

 It's just is a tiny layer to facilitate method calls in an aspect oriented way.

 It's mainly inspired by express and featherJS's hooks.
-Compared to featherJS it doens't just focus on CRUD methods, you can wrapped any methods you want.
+Compared to featherJS it doesn't just focus on CRUD methods, you can wrapped any methods you want.

 It's just 100 lines of code that help to call methods surrounded by before and after hooks organized in 3 levels: `evtx`, `service` and `method`.